mz347247/eva/README.md

 Target on fixed number of opportunities and compare the value-weighted realized return on these opportunities.
 Take 240 opportunities as an example, we will try to pick top *x* percent opportunities so that the number of independent opportunities after filtering is around 240.

 ### *oppo*
 Target on a baseline value-weighted realized return and compare the number of opportunities that achieved this return.
-The baseline return varis in different days and we set a minimal baseline return of 2bps.
+The baseline returns vary in different days and we set a minimal baseline return of 2bps.
 Similarly, we will try to pick top *x* percent opportunities so that the value-weighted realized return is closed to the target baseline each day.

 ### *mixed*
 Compare both the number of opportunities and the value-weighted realized return comprehensively.
 This will be the most frequently-used evaluation method.